-Please watch this space in case we need to cancel due to bad weather
+Please watch this space for any changes due to weather conditions

 firstname.lastname@example.org - 01753 885004